Jo Bamford: Hydrogen businesses and Wrightbus acquisition (2017–present)

 In 2021, Bamford sued an ex-business partner Joseph Manheim in the U.S. in a dispute over control of a company that the two started together.
-The business was designed help wealthy, foreign investors get residence in the U.S. in 2017 when Bamford “was strapped for cash following disagreements with his father” in 2017.
+The business was designed to help wealthy, foreign investors get residence in the U.S. in 2017 when Bamford “was strapped for cash following disagreements with his father” in 2017.
 During the case numerous accusations were exchanged by both sides, with claims Manheim misused company funds and counterclaims that Bamford misused his email addresses for illegitimate personal reasons.
 It ended with the court denying Bamford’s request to take control of the company.
 The court also noted that Bamford tried to structure the company to minimise his UK tax bill, saying, “Bamford was interested in holding his interest through an entity rather than personally, which he believed would help minimise his taxes in the United Kingdom.”
 The court case, according to The Guardian, provided the public "an extraordinary insight into a world of extreme wealth and privilege within one of Britain’s most prominent industrial families."

 Following Bamford's takeover, journalists began to speculate how many jobs could be saved in Ballymena.
 The administrator had reduced Wrightbus' employee count in 2019 from 1,200 down to just 56.
 The Irish News suggested that Wrightbus was already "personnel heavy" so the dramatic cut in employees was required.
 By the start of 2020, Wrightbus had regrown its employee base back to 400, and by August 2021 up to 900.
 Wrightbus continued to focus on hydrogen and battery solutions under Bamford's guidance, securing hydrogen bus contracts in Aberdeen and Birmingham in 2020.

 Bamford's HydraB and Armstrong Capital Management entered into a joint venture in September 2022 and formed Hygen Energy.
 The joint venture aim is to build, fund and management hydrogen production facilities in the United Kingdom and Ireland.

 The parent company of British Gas, Centrica, announced in late 2022 that it would be entering into a joint venture with Ryze Hydrogen.
 The two companies would together develop a hydrogen pathway with the aim of "kickstarting the UK hydrogen economy."
 Ryze Hydrogen, Hygen Energy and Northern Gas Networks then announced the development of a hydrogen production facility in Bradford, West Yorkshire.
 The facility will use renewable energy to power an electrolyser which will produce clean hydrogen.

 In February 2024, Bamford's investment arm Hycap opened offices in Abu Dhabi, UAE, where it would also setup a hydrogen-focus complex in the region.